neoforged/.github/primers/1.21.11/index.md

     - `ServerOpListEntry` now takes in a `LevelBasedPermissionSet` instead of an `int`
         - `getLevel` -> `permissions`, not one-to-one
 - `net.minecraft.world.entity.player.Player#getPermissionLevel`, `hasPermissions` -> `permissions`, not one-to-one
-- `net.minecraft.world.entity.projectile`
-    - `AbstractArrow#findHitEntities` - Gets all entities hit by the vector.
-    - `ProjectileUtils`
+- `net.minecraft.world.entity.projectile.ProjectileUtils`
     - `getHitEntitiesAlong` - Gets the entities hit along the provided path.
     - `getManyEntityHitResult` - Gets all entities hit along the path of the two points within the bounding box.
+- `net.minecraft.world.entity.projectile.arrow.AbstractArrow#findHitEntities` - Gets all entities hit by the vector.

 ## New Data Components